life-at-the-frontier/validation-exercise/private-docs/Frontier + boundary lit notebook.md

 Key questions:

+- What is the ethnographics / qualtiative/ general evidence that boundaries are socially constructed?
+	- Elijah Anderson (1990:154–156) reported about “the edge” in Eastern City (a pseudonym for his case study city) as “the place where two communities meet, where the lower-income black residents come in contact with the middle- and upper-income white ones.”
+	- Pattillo (2007) described what residents call the “dividing” or “invisible” line in Chicago’s South Side as an area that separates prospering South from languishing North Kenwood.
+	- n another locale Campbell et al (2009) reported that white residents preferred to draw wider boundaries inorder to think of their neighborhood as more racially and occupationally diverse: they drew
+	- rich 2009

 - what are the definitions of border / social frontiers / research question
 	- A: Social boundaries are socially constructed areas between neighbourhoods (which itself can be hard to define concep [Logan et al 2011](Frontier%20+%20boundary%20lit%20notebook.md#Logan%20et%20al%202011).
 These can be sharp or fuzzy.
 Lots of it is based on ethnographic and qualitative studies on neighbourhoods [see Logan et al 2011](Frontier%20+%20boundary%20lit%20notebook.md#Logan%20et%20al%202011).